Mental Health Tips from an Unlikely Source: K-Pop Demon Hunters

 this is what it sounds like”

-Therapy truth: You don’t erase your past, you just carry it differently.
-Healing isn’t amnesia.
-It’s strength without shame.
+Therapy truth: You can’t erase your past, but you just carry it differently.
+Healing isn’t amnesia; it’s strength without shame.
 It’s working through your pain and baggage and recognizing the strengths within yourself, faults and all.

 6. Every Battle Starts Inside

-Scene: The “Takedown” rehearsal, feeling so conflicted with singing this song, it came from a place of anger when it was written, and as Rumi got to know Jinu better, she saw goodness in him, even though he was a demon.
-That’s when the veil began to lift and she began to realize how unaligned she was with her position as a hunter because of her own nature.
-The veil lifts for Rumi, and saying all demons had no feelings and deserved to die didn’t feel true to her any longer.
+Scene: At the “Takedown” rehearsal, Rumi is feeling so conflicted about singing this song, it was first written from a place of anger and hatred.
+But, as Rumi and Jinu got closer, she was able to see the goodness in him, despite him being a demon.
+She began to realize how unaligned this song was with her understanding of Jinu and her half-demon bloodline.
+The veil lifts for Rumi, and she realizes that singing, “A demon with no feelings don’t deserve to live, it’s so obvious” wasn’t so cut and dry anymore.
 This song wasn’t going to bring the people together; it was going to deepen the divide.

-Therapy truth: Feelings aren’t enemies.
-They’re energy.
-You don’t have to be calm to be powerful, you just have to stay present.
+Therapy truth: Feelings are energies to analyze and explore, not enemies.
+You don’t have to be calm self-denying to be powerful; you just have to stay present and acknowledge what is going on inside of you.

 7. Integration Is the Final Song.
 Spiritual AF.